-As with energy and GHG emissions, we see many opportunities to align our long-term financial interests with responsible water use and waste disposal, creating shared value for our shareholders and the environment.
+As with energy usage and GHG emissions, we see many opportunities to align our long-term financial interests with responsible water use and waste disposal, creating shared value for our shareholders and the environment.
 Travelers monitors waste disposal efforts and water usage across the Company's operations and has implemented certain practices to help ensure proper waste handling and water use.
 Specifically, we:

-- Employ a third-party vendor to properly recycle and dispose of obsolete IT equipment. - Shred and recycle paper at all locations. - Installed auto-shutoffs on most faucets. - Are installing water bottle filling stations in the majority of new workspaces to reduce the use and disposal of single-use water bottles. - Maintain bottle and can recycling programs at all owned locations. - Compost food waste from kitchens in the Hartford campus. - Introduced 100% biodegradable/compostable utensils and food containers in our Hartford campus.
+- Employ a third-party vendor to properly recycle and dispose of obsolete IT equipment. - Shred and recycle paper. - Install auto-shutoffs on most faucets. - Provide water bottle filling stations in the majority of workspaces to reduce the use and disposal of single-use water bottles. - Maintain bottle and can recycling programs at owned locations. - Compost food waste from kitchens in the Hartford campus. - Use 100% biodegradable/compostable utensils and food containers in our Hartford campus.

-We measure and track all waste at our owned facilities, including single stream recycling, municipal solid waste and construction/demolition waste.
-We also track all water and sewer use, including general water use for restrooms, kitchens and landscape-related irrigation.
+We monitor waste at our owned facilities, including single stream recycling, municipal solid waste and construction/demolition waste.
+We also monitor water and sewer use, including general water use for restrooms, kitchens and landscape-related irrigation.